adriandoonan/improv-toolbox/src/content/exercises/cliffweb-yes-and-box.md

 ---
-name: "Yes And Box"
+name: Yes And Box
-purpose: "Agreement"
+purpose: Agreement
-shortDescription: "A refresher of \"Yes And\""
-description: |
-  Split in to pairs
-  On player hands the other player a box and says a property of it like "This box is wrapped in red velvet" and hands the box to the other player The other player repeats the attribute and "Yes Ands" their own, eg:
-  "This box is wrapped in red velvet And embroidered in to the velvet in gold writing are the words 'Happy Birthday Satan'" and hands it back to the other player.
-  You only ever have to repeat the last property.
+shortDescription: Pairs pass an imaginary gift box, restating and heightening each attribute with a clear “yes, and.”
+description: Players work in pairs, handing an imaginary box back and forth.
+Each handoff repeats the last stated detail and adds a new one, drilling agreement and additive listening.
-focus: "Agreement"
+focus: Agreement
 tags:
-  - "Agreement"
+- Agreement
-  - "Warm up"
+- Warm up
-source: "cliffweb"
+source: cliffweb
-credit: "unclaimed"
+credit: unclaimed
 ---